Lincolnshire patients to benefit as EMICS further expands in the county

-Residents of Lincolnshire can now benefit from enhanced emergency medical care when faced with a life-threatening situation, such as severe trauma, cardiac arrest or a major road accident.
+Residents of Lincolnshire can now benefit from further enhanced emergency medical care when faced with a life-threatening situation, such as severe trauma, cardiac arrest or a major road accident.
 This specialist intervention is usually available only to patients in the hospital setting and has been shown to significantly improve survival rates by delivering critical treatment at the scene.

 For 40 years EMICS doctors have worked alongside NHS paramedics, providing advanced hospital-level care and lifesaving interventions before patients reach hospital.